Golden Point Battery reserve

 Built in 1902 to serve the Golden Point gold mine, the five-stamper plant was in commercial operation until the 1950s and still runs today.
 The battery is protected in the Golden Point Historic Reserve, which keeps important remnants of Otago's gold mining history.
 See the contrast between historical and present day gold mining with the presence of a large modern gold mine sitting just over the hill.

-Read more about the Golden Point Battery Reserve here
+Read more about the Golden Point Battery Reserve and access here

 Scenic views & Photo opportunities